Six Chimpanzees, Three Monkeys, One Afternoon at Gombe

 March 19, 1974

-On this day, Yahaya and I were following Humphrey and Evered, who joined up around noon with four other adult males: Figan, Satan, Jomeo, and Sherry.2
+On this day, Yahaya and I were following Humphrey, who met up with five other adult males: Evered, Figan, Satan, Jomeo, and Sherry.10

-By early afternoon the group had entered a densely forested region of upper Mkenke valley near the Mkenke stream, about one hundred yards upstream from the tallest waterfall at Gombe (video, below).
+By early afternoon, the group had entered a densely forested stretch of the upper Mkenke valley, about a hundred yards upstream from the tallest waterfall at Gombe (video, below).

 The Mkenke waterfall is the tallest at Gombe — approximately 85 ft. high (July, 2024).

-The understory was thick from the rainy season.
-While the chimpanzees and Yahaya moved easily through the tangled, thorny vegetation, I was still learning the art of moving through the forest and quickly fell behind.
+The frequent rains had left the understory thick and overgrown.
+While the chimpanzees and Yahaya moved through the tangled, thorny vegetation with ease, I was still learning the ropes and quickly fell behind.

-Only then did I register the sounds overhead: chirping calls, crashing branches, and movement high in the trees.
+I found all six chimpanzees sitting beside the stream and staring up into the canopy.
+Yahaya stood nearby.
+Only then did I register the sounds overhead: alarm barks, crashing branches, and movement high in the trees.11 12

-“Chiondi,” Yahaya said, using the local word for red colobus monkeys.
+“Chondi,” Yahaya said, using the local word for red colobus monkeys.13

-I caught fleeting glimpses of monkeys running along branches and leaping through the treetops.
+I caught sight of monkeys running along branches and leaping through the treetops.
 The chimpanzees watched for several minutes.
 Then everything exploded.

 Humphrey, Figan, and Satan rushed downslope along the stream and climbed into the trees.
-Yahaya followed immediately.
-Once again, I became entangled in thorny vines.
+Yahaya hurried off in that direction, but once again I got held up in vines and lost track of him.
 Fortunately for me, Evered and the brothers Jomeo and Sherry had stayed behind.

-Ahead of us, hidden by vegetation, came the sounds of chaos.
+Ahead of me, hidden by vegetation, came the sounds of chaos.
 I briefly saw Figan charging along the ground, shaking branches before disappearing from view.
 A few minutes later Yahaya returned with exciting news.
-He had seen Figan carrying a small piece of fresh meat and suspected that Humphrey had already made a kill.
-How Humphrey caught that monkey, however, he didn’t know.
+He had seen Figan carrying a small piece of fresh meat and suspected that Humphrey had already made a kill, though he wasn’t certain.

-At that moment our attention shifted to far overhead.
-Sherry raced along a branch pursuing a mother carrying an infant on her belly.
-After a brief chase, the monkeys escaped.
+At that moment, our attention shifted to far overhead.
+Sherry raced along a branch, chasing a mother carrying an infant on her belly.
+After a brief pursuit, the monkeys leapt to safety.

 Mother and infant red colobus monkeys in Uganda.
 (Adobe Stock/Sascha)

 Meanwhile, Evered and Jomeo remained below, watching.
-Then, with Sherry still in the canopy, the two larger males climbed into the trees.
-Evered chased a different mother-infant pair but failed to close the distance.
+Then, with Sherry still in the canopy, the two larger males climbed up separate trees.
+Evered chased a different mother-infant pair but couldn’t close the distance.

 For several minutes all I could make out were fleeting glimpses of chimpanzees through the understory, punctuated by monkey barks and crashing branches overhead.

-Then Evered came into view just as he grabbed a mother, who bit him on the wrist.
-Evered screamed, ripped the infant from her belly, and disappeared into the foliage carrying his prize.
+Then Evered came into view running along a thick branch just as he caught up to a mother, who bit him on the wrist.
+Evered screamed, tore the infant from her belly, and vanished into the foliage with his prize.

 Barely a minute later came another commotion.
-Out of nowhere, a juvenile-sized monkey landed on the ground only a short distance from Yahaya and me.
-Jomeo was in hot pursuit.
-The monkey ran perhaps ten feet before freezing.
-Jomeo scooped it up and disappeared uphill, never to be seen again that day.
+Out of nowhere, a juvenile-sized monkey landed on the ground only a short distance from Yahaya and me — with Jomeo in hot pursuit.
+The monkey ran maybe ten feet before freezing.
+Jomeo scooped it up and disappeared uphill, not to be seen again that day.

-Not long afterward, Evered emerged carrying the dead infant monkey in his mouth.
-He walked directly past us and continued upstream, away from where Humphrey had gone.
+Soon after, Evered emerged with the dead infant monkey in his mouth.
+He walked right past us and continued upstream, away from where Humphrey had gone.14

-Adult male Sheldon with the remains of an adult colobus monkey at Gombe in 2024. download small
+Adult male Sheldon with the remains of an adult colobus monkey at Gombe in 2024.16 ![]()

 Nearby were Figan, Goblin, Patti, Athena, Atlas, and Dove.
-Some possessed scraps of meat.
-Others begged persistently for handouts.
+Some possessed scraps of meat, while others squeaked, screamed, and begged persistently for a share.
+Their racket attracted still more chimpanzees.
+Two hours later, almost the entire carcass was gone, most of it eaten by Humphrey.

 What March 19 Revealed to Me

-Madam Bee and Little Bee (climbing) watch colobus monkeys during a prolonged unsuccessful hunt by the Kahama community chimps on August 26, 1974.
-Arboreal hunting is largely a male activity — but not always. download small
+The females Madam Bee and Little Bee (climbing) watch colobus monkeys during a prolonged unsuccessful hunt by the Kahama community chimps on August 26, 1974.
+Arboreal hunting is largely a male activity — but not always.17 18 ![]()

 Third, a successful kill did not necessarily end the hunt.
-If Evered and Jomeo knew that Humphrey had already secured a monkey, they nevertheless chose to continue hunting rather than seek meat from him.
-Sherry continued hunting after begging unsuccessfully from Evered.
+If Evered and Jomeo knew that Humphrey had already secured a monkey, they nevertheless chose to continue hunting rather than seek meat from him.19 Later, Sherry kept hunting after Evered turned him away empty-handed.

-This differed from most prior observations in which chimpanzees stopped hunting and converged on a carcass once a kill had been made.
-Observers inevitably focused their attention there as well.
-Had I stayed with Humphrey, rather than lagging behind with Evered and Jomeo, the latter two kills would probably have gone unnoticed.
+This was different from most prior observations in which chimpanzees stopped hunting and converged on a carcass once a kill had been made.
+Observers invariably focused their attention on activities around the carcass as well.
+Had I stayed with Humphrey, rather than lagging behind with Evered and Jomeo, the latter two kills probably would have gone unnoticed.

 Hunting Alone

-Only nine days later, on March 28, Yahaya and Yassini watched Figan hunt and kill a red colobus monkey entirely by himself.
-He consumed the carcass alone without attempting to recruit other chimpanzees.
+Just a week after the events of March 19th, Yahaya and Yassini Selemani watched Figan hunt and kill a red colobus monkey entirely on his own.
+He ate the whole thing by himself without trying to recruit anyone else.

-I witnessed precisely the same result on July 10, when Sniff successfully hunted a colobus monkey while alone and quietly consumed the meat over several hours.
+Yahaya and I saw the same thing happen on July 10th, when Sniff successfully hunted a colobus monkey alone and quietly ate the meat over several hours.

-And when solitary hunters succeeded, they did not advertise their good fortune.
+And when a solitary hunter succeeded, he didn’t advertise his good fortune.24

 Conclusion